-- Privatisation can increase productivity and enhance the quality of the product or service.
+- Privatization can increase productivity and enhance the quality of the product or service.
 However, privatization can often lead to companies ignoring certain low-income markets or social needs of a developing economy.

 - The free market has its own faults and instabilities.
 As we saw with the Great Recession in 2008-2009, increased deregulation can lead to financial volatility that can infect the entire economy.